In response to Bryant's post on Larval Subjects in the Continental/analytic divide, I just have a few things to say:

 In a certain sense, I think it is thus a little too safe to say this divide is ‘merely academic’.
 Clearly the perception of value that devolves in the avowal of journals over articles, and the emphasis on specialization or intellectual-history, can be fleshed out in terms of philosophical views.
 Thus Quinean physicalism can construct the prospect of specialized philosophy growing in tandem with the sciences as a virtue.
 This probably is coupled to scientific realism and a hypostatized connection between truth and natural-scientific discursivity in particular.
 A philosopher that insists on the irreducibility of philosophy to any single one in a given multiplicity of truths at a epochal moment in time might be inclined to think the task of philosophy is indeed to ‘think it’s time’, or the composibility of these procedures, like Badiou or Bryant do.
 And this of course will lay an emphasis on the capacity of philosophical discourse to be comprehensive rather than esoteric or specialized, on composition rather than argumentation, and so on.
 This is not as innocent a split as to be reduced to being a merely ‘institutional’ concern; it predates on the core of radically distinct, asymmetrical philosophically rooted positions.
 As Zizek has said in the past, the attempt to speak about the divide from a neutral position invariably ends up speaking from one side in an ideological manner; the great dismissive attitudes both traditions hold against each other rest on strong generalizations: Badiou’s charicaturization of analytic philosophy as practicing some brand of ‘logical analysis’ following the Vienna School of logical positivism is one example of gross generalization leading to avoiding a real dialog.
 The same can be said about Soames and his attempt to shut Hegel down in virtue of a measly argument sketched out in a page, of course.

+If all philosophical material were on equal grounds, we would see a much more intermixed equation.
 I can also speak for the Latin American situation, as being strongly dismissive of the analytic texts, given the predominant practice of phenomenology and hermeneutics.
 So the situation is certainly philosophically invested.
 I am particularly intrigued to see Object-Oriented Ontology tackle the premises behind the metaphysics of Chalmers or Lewis just as those of Badiou or Deleuze.
 Or at least to risk a confrontation with the current work being done in that tradition.

 No hay comentarios: